What is EMF?

 An electromagnetic field (also EMF or EM field) is a physical field produced by the movement of electrically charged objects.

 All around the world, people are constantly exposed to electromagnetic waves.
-Examples of man-made sources:

 Examples of natural sources:

 Electric and magnetic fields are also present in electromagnetic radiation.
 Electromagnetic radiation has a magnitude (size) and a frequency (time-dependent periodic variation).
 The frequencies of electromagnetic radiation ranges from static electric and magnetic fields, through radiofrequency and infrared radiation, to x-rays.
 The European power frequency is 50 Hz.

 Quantities and units

 B and H both describe the magnetic field.
 The quantities B and H are related to each other by the magnetic permeability (µ) of the medium that they exist in.